-Motion is the pre-snap movement by a player aligned off the ball, in the backfield, while the ball is snapped.
-Only one player is allowed to be moving at the snap of the ball and they can only move laterally, not toward the line of scrimmage.
+Motion in football is identified as the pre-snap movement by a player aligned off the ball in the backfield while the ball is snapped.
+Only one player is allowed to be moving at the snap of the ball, and they can only move laterally, not toward the line of scrimmage.

 Types of Motion

-Every weekend during football season, it seems that a team will find a new way to motion a skill player prior to the snap.
+Every weekend during football season, it seems that a team will find a new way to move a skilled player before the snap.
 While there are countless forms of motion, the ones displayed below are ones found in most playbooks.

 Jet is a motion across the formation with the ball being snapped just before the player reaches the quarterback.
 This allows for players to perform outside run plays while already at full speed at the snap of the ball.
 This is also known as “Fly” motion in some terminology, especially out of the Wing-T.